KKGo-Software-engineering/fun-exercise-api/README.md

 8. You should see the Swagger documentation for the API
 <img src="./swagger.png" alt="Swagger Documentation" />

-9. We've created a simple database schema for Wallet `init.sql`
+9. We've created a simple database schema for Wallet `init.sql` (see detail in `docker-compose` file)

 ```mermaid
 erDiagram